mrmcc3/vibing-dev/blog/why-apex.md

 On the information side I'll make the case for Apex: an archive to store and distribute information to wherever the questions are.

-> The reader might be making the connection to Command Query Responsibility
-> Segregation (CQRS).
-Yes, that's the idea!

 ### OLTP restored